Pianoforall Review: A Pro Pianist's Take on the Chord-First Approach

 The ballad book is particularly strong, providing a step-by-step method for creating your own compositions.
 The jazz and blues books are also well-done, focusing on improvisation and ear training.

 The classical book, however, is the weakest link.
-While it introduces some basic notation and offers a few simplified classical pieces, it's not comprehensive enough for those serious about pursuing classical music.
+While it introduces basic notation and offers a few simplified classical pieces, it's not comprehensive enough for those serious about pursuing classical music.
+That's why Pianoforall offers another course focused on classical music only.

 Book Ten: Speed Learning